 Prolific art collectors will often reminisce about the start of their art collections, their first artworks or even how they found artists early in their career and became avid supporters before that artist became “known.”
 Even though the top echelon of art collectors travel the world in style, bouncing from gallery to art fair on a whim, every collector was once a novice, in most cases collecting art on a budget in a quest for the most compelling work.

-While we often think of an art collector as a patron of the arts with several years worth of collecting behind them, every art collector has to start somewhere – and often that beginning is rooted in best practices of recognizing talented emerging artists and buying modestly priced artworks.
-Whatever stage of art collecting you’re currently experiencing, we’ve assembled some tips from gallerists and collectors who have best-examined ways in which you can proactively secure art deals and support emerging artists without breaking the bank.
-From taking a peek at artworks that artists donate to a good cause, to find ways to collect editions and more commercial artwork, there are many ways to develop a solid, impressive art collection on a reasonable budget.
+While we often think of an art collector as a patron of the arts with several years worth of collecting behind them, every art collector has to start somewhere – and often that beginning is rooted in best practices of recognizing talented emerging and living artists and buying modestly priced artworks.
+Whatever stage of art collecting or buy9ing you’re currently at, we’ve assembled some tips from experts who have the best ways to support emerging artists without breaking the bank.
+From taking a peek at artworks that artists donate to a good cause, to finding ways to collect editions and more commercial artwork, there are many ways to develop a solid, impressive art collection on a reasonable budget.

 In the Spring and Fall of each year, there are countless art-focused nonprofits who hold fundraising and benefit events to raise money for programs for the year ahead.
 A fairly high percentage of these art benefit auctions either a live or silent art auction, likely to feature emerging artists whose work is recognized among the larger art world.
 Collectors will come in droves to have the opportunity to purchase their work and to support a pivotal nonprofit in one fell swoop.
 Typically featuring both unique artworks and editions by emerging artists, along with multiples by artists whose career is more established, these events can be the chance to go home with a work by an artist you admire – and can now admire even more for their philanthropic streak.